Fleench/GroqChat/README.md

   (you will be prompted for a message afterwards)
 - `/prompt list` list saved prompts
 - `/summary` generate a summary of the current conversation
+- `/search <term>` find messages containing a term in the current chat
+- `/export <name>` save the chat as Markdown or text
+- `/model <name>` switch to a different model
+- `/model select` open a UI to choose a model
+- `/info` display the active filename, model and message count

 The chat interface automatically trims context to the most recent 10 messages.
 The system prompt is always included when sending requests to